mainenlab/DocumentationTemplate/README.md

 ## User guide

-Simply check out the website linked at the top of this page.
+Simply check out the website linked at the top of this page: use the Search function of the website!
 If something does not appear in the docs or you are experiencing an issue, simply go to the Issues tab and open a new one.
 You will be guided by templates.
 Maintainers of the repo can then label the issue and organize labels.